DominikButz/DYAlertControllerExample/README.md

 end

 ```
-Make sure to import DYAlertController into your View Controller subclass
+Make sure to import DYAlertController into your View Controller subclass:

 ```Swift
 	import DYAlertController